rijulrr/lazycli/README.md

 export OPENAI_API_KEY='sk-...'
 ```

-You can also add the key to your shells configuration file (ending in `.rc`)
+You can also add the key to your shells configuration file (ending in `rc`)

-Run lazycli --help to get a full list of options:
+Run `lazycli --help` to get a full list of options:

 ```sh
 $ lazycli --help